dbruning/accord/README.md

 The repository currently provides:

-* Portable Class Libraries for base and imaging functionality functionality (Core, Math, Math.Noncommercial, Statistics, IO, MachineLearning, MachineLearning.GPL, Neuro, Imaging, Vision)
+* Portable Class Libraries for base and imaging functionality functionality (Core, Math, Math.Noncommercial, Statistics, IO, MachineLearning, MachineLearning.GPL, Neuro, Imaging, Vision, Audio)

 To sufficiently build and use the class libraries in the *Portable Accord.NET Framework*, the companion repository [Portable AForge.NET Framework](https://github.com/cureos/aforge) must be readily available.
 *Accord.NET Framework* is dependent upon *AForge.NET Framework*, and the *Portable AForge.NET Framework* also contains support libraries for successfully building Portable